The Hanging of a Royal Pretender and his Cat

 In early 1318 a man named John Deydras presented himself at the gates of Beaumont Palace, the royal palace that at one time stood on the site of modern-day Beaumont Street, with an audacious claim that rocked English society.

-He claimed to be the true heir to the throne of England.
+He claimed that Edward II was an imposter and that he was the true heir to the throne of England.

 John Deydras's story